-Vermont communities are adapting to the many changes needed to prevent the spread of COVID-19.
-Our efforts are making a difference, from the steps we are all taking – like wearing a mask and keeping a six-foot distance – to businesses working to protect employees and customers.
-Vermont is working to make sure everyone can be connected to the resources they need at this time.
+Vermont communities are continuing to adapt to the many changes needed to prevent the spread of COVID-19.
+Our efforts are making a difference, from the steps we all take – like wearing a mask and keeping a six-foot distance – to businesses protecting their employees and customers.

 There are lots of options to support your fellow Vermonters, from donating blood and sewing face masks to providing transportation or groceries for a neighbor.
 If you need some extra help, please reach out and see what’s available.
 Many of us need extra resources during this unusual time.

 Housing - call Economic Services, Monday through Friday 8:00 a.m. - 4:30 p.m, at 1-802-479-6151.
 For help outside of these times, call 2-1-1.